Last updated: 2024-August-02

 7.1 Demo App

-On Linux the explicit handover of the system property java.security.egd=file:/dev/urandom is required otherwise the program would stall when generating random passwords.
-See Myths about /dev/urandom for a discussion about the confusion regarding the special device files which serve as (pseudo) random generators on Linux systems.
-The string 2024-02-20 left from the arrow denotes the current workspace.
+The string 2024-07-31 left from the arrow denotes the current date and workspace.
 You automatically get a new one on every day you are using the app.
 The provided commands are invoked by their given shortcuts.
 Since this newly created workspace is empty we begin with splitting a password:

 (By pure chance a sharepoint combination below the threshold might result in the same y-intercept as the actual solution, that should be almost impossible if you are using long enough passwords which result in correspondingly big-sized finite fields).